Questions and Answers

 Most common questions and answers

-You will need to print off an enrollment form and waiver off of our homepage and fill it out and you will need vaccinations records from the vet showing that your dog is current on rabies, distemper/parvo and bordetella (required every 6 months) and proof of spay/neuter if over 7 months.
-Once you’ve got that together, just give us a call and we will schedule a time for your dogs interview.
+Click on the Enrollment tab and complete the online registration.
+You will need vaccination records from the vet showing that your dog is current on Rabies, Distemper/Parvo and Bordetella (Bordetella is required every 6 months regardless of expiration date on vet paperwork) and proof of spay/neuter if over 7 months – you can submit these records during the online registration or you can bring in at the time of the interview.
+Once you’ve completed that, just give us a call and we will schedule a time for your pups interview.
 Feel free to call if you have any questions or concerns while deciding on daycare or while gathering this info.

 The interview process has a few different steps.